rodonile/rsudp-leq/README.md

 - **a_lta**: "remembering" factor for the IIR filter for the LTA calculation.
 - **static_lta**: use a static value for the LTA instead of an Leq calculation (this is the preferred method, as varying LTA would contain also high noise events in the calculation).
 Default: true.
 - **lta**: Value for LTA if *static_lta* is set to true.
 Default 10dB (computed with 1 $\mu m/s$ (1e-6) dB reference).
 - **scaling**: compute velocity using the *scaling_sensitivity* parameter.
-If disabled the calculations are performed using voltage counts from the AD converter.
+If disabled the calculations are performed using voltage counts from the AD converter (then of course alse the db_reference and lta parameters needs to be adjusted to values that makes sense).
 Default: true.

 ## write:
 This module can be used to write raw data (voltage counts from A/D converter) to a csv file on the local disk and/or to push data periodically (at 1s intervals) to a database (influxDB).
 Every second the module pushes Leq values (computed over a 1s interval), as well as the maximum recorded intensity value (again measured on a 1s interval).